-There are a number of organisations who are readily available to help your business grow:
+There are a number of organisations that can help your business grow.

 For further information on the Innovation Support Programme please contact:

 Funded by D2N2 Local Enterprise Partnership and DNLCC, the D2N2 Growth Hub is designed to help identify local business support information to aid developing a business or starting a new business, as well as providing links to key national sources of information and support across the country.